open-cloud/xos/docs/xos_internals.md

-# XOS Internal

-XOS, often referred as the CORD orchestrator, is the unique source of truth in a CORD installation.
-Here is an overview of its structure.

-> Please note that this page is a work in progress, and help/contribution is really appreciated.

-# Containers
+# XOS Containers

-XOS is made up of a set of Docker containers that cooperate to provide the platform functionalities, from data-model to northbound APIs to synchronizers.

-Here is an inventory of those containers:
+XOS is made up of a set of Docker containers that cooperate to provide platform controller functionaly, including the data model, synchronizers, and northbound APIs.
+The following is an inventory of those containers:

 | Name | Description | Ports |
 | ---- | ----------- | ----- |